spree/spree/README.md

 **Please fork and make a pull request.**

-Spree edge templates were last synced at [master@284dd45](https://github.com/spree/spree/commit/284dd45615ffe8443d29aa788ce19d621219ca77) feel free to patch in any newer changes and update this SHA.
+Spree edge templates were last synced at spree/spree@284dd45.
+Feel free to patch in any newer changes and update this SHA.

 **Tests.** To get this to a stage that it can be maintained moving forwards getting all tests passing is the highest priority.